-CCI’s team comprises over 21 executives including four full-time portfolio managers and nine full-time analysts with decades of fixed-interest trading, quant and credit research capabilities.
+CCI’s global team comprises of 38 executives including 11 full-time portfolio managers and traders, and 12 full-time analysts with decades of fixed-interest trading, quant and credit research capabilities.

 The team’s investment philosophy fuses both bottom-up and top-down quant asset pricing, credit rating and macro research with intensive operational, commercial and financial due diligence.

-CCI’s Investment Committee and Compliance & Risk Committee is chaired by the experienced funds management and superannuation executive, Ms Melda Donnelly, who is supported by Mr Robert Henricks.
-Mr Alex Wise is a third member of the Compliance Committee.
+CCI’s Risk & Compliance Committee is chaired by the experienced funds management and superannuation executive, Ms Melda Donnelly, who is supported by Mr Robert Henricks.

-CCI has an extensive sales and product team comprising a further four full-time professionals, led by Gary Walsh, Head of Asset Origination.
-Senior executive bios for the investment, operations, finance and risk teams can be found here.
+CCI has an extensive sales and product team led by Gary Walsh, Head of Asset Origination.
+Senior executive bios for the investment, operations, finance and risk teams can be found below.

 CCI Team Biographies

 Mr Henricks was appointed an Independent Non-Executive Director of Coolabah Capital’s Board, Investment Committee and Compliance & Risk Committee in 2017.
 Bob was previously the 20 year Chairman of the $6 billion super fund, Energy Super.
 In 2015 he was named 2015 Trustee of the Year by the Australian Institute of Superannuation Trustees.
-He currently serves as a director of the $2 billion Gardior Infrastructure Fund and the University of Queensland Diamantina Institute Business Development Board.
-Bob was previously chair of the SPEC(Q) and AUST(Q) super funds, and a director of the CBUS super fund.
-Bob brings substantial governance, compliance and risk management expertise to the business.
+He previously served as a director of the $2 billion Gardior Infrastructure Fund, the University of Queensland Diamantina Institute Business Development Board, and was previously the chair of the SPEC(Q) and AUST(Q) super funds, and a director of the CBUS super fund.
+Bob is a director and chair of Castellan Asset Management, an aircraft leasing company, and brings substantial governance, compliance and risk management expertise to the business.

 Christopher founded Coolabah Capital in 2011 and leads the portfolio management effort that has produced one of Australia’s top short-term fixed-interest capabilities.
 He is responsible for investment decisioning, portfolio management, research and asset pricing, and general business management, running a large team of portfolio managers and analysts.
 Christopher is also a Contributing Editor with The Australian Financial Review and well-known as one of Australia’s leading economists, policy advisors and fund managers.
 In 2019, CCI was selected as one of FE fundinfo’s Top 10 “Alpha Managers” based on his risk-adjusted performance throughout his career across all asset-classes.
 Christopher previously worked for Goldman Sachs in London and Sydney, the Reserve Bank of Australia, and was the founder of an award‐winning research and investment group, Rismark International.
 In 2009 The Australian newspaper selected Christopher as one of Australia’s top 10 “Emerging Leaders” in its economic/wealth category.
 In 2007 Christopher was selected by The Bulletin magazine as one of Australia’s “10 Smartest CEOs” and by BRW Magazine as one of “Australia’s Top 10 Innovators”.
 In 2008, the Australian Government invested $15 billion behind a policy proposal developed by Christopher to provide liquidity to the Australian RMBS market to mitigate the effects of the GFC.
 In 2019 the Australian government committed $2bn to invest in securitised SME loans on the basis of a policy proposal Christopher developed for the Treasurer at the time to enhance competition and liquidity in the SME finance sector.
 In February 2009, Christopher was invited by the Rockefeller and MacArthur Foundations to travel to advise the Obama Administration on the US housing crisis.
 Christopher served as a Director of The Menzies Research Centre, which is a leading Australian think‐tank, from 2003 to 2007.
 Christopher received Joint 1st Class Honours (Economics & Finance) and the University Medal in Economics & Finance from the University of Sydney, where he was a Credit Suisse First Boston Scholar, SIRCA and University Honours Scholar.
 He studied in the PhD program at Cambridge University in 2002 and 2003, where he was a Commonwealth Trust scholarship recipient.